 It’s been a colourful week online!
-Thanks to two juicy scandals involving social influencers.
+Thanks to two social influencers scandals.

 (I obsessed over both for days, so I wouldn’t be writing any random thoughts post this week)

 For the benefit of those who do not already know, Singaporeans were treated to two juicy social media scandals this week.
 Both cases, without surprise, involved social influencers.

 The first was that of a certain frozen dessert shop in town reacting most vehemently to an online review.
 The second was far more solemn and appalling.
 A popular Singaporean performer was accused of sexual harassment, Harvey Weinstein style.

 Links to the respective stories, so that I don’t have to elaborate further.

 By the way, I said both scandals involved social influencers because the owner of the frozen dessert store is said to be one.

 Anyway, comments!
 Oh, do I have so much to say about both scandals and all the personalities involved!
 But … I’d be decent and try to be cordial.

 I’d summarise by saying, I feel there’s much more involved than just one bad review in the case of the frozen dessert store.
 As for the sexual harassment one, I believe this would leave a dark mark on Singaporean society for a long time.

 About the frozen dessert store.
 While the owner/managers have shown themselves to be quite clueless about business PR, it still baffles me as to why they responded to ONE online review so strongly.
 Businesses are flooded with negative online reviews, fair or unfair, true or fake, on a daily basis.
 That practically all such businesses manage to continue operating, isn’t it proof that reviews are not omnipotent, especially when it’s just ONE review?